 The benefits of the B44-16 elevating safety code

 The B44-16 elevating safety code that came into effect April 30, 2020 improves the safe operation of elevators, escalators and moving walks in BC.
-Below, we’ve listed some of the ways you, an owner of these devices, benefit from the new code requirements.
+Below, we’ve listed some of the ways you, an owner of these devices, benefit from the new code adoption.

 Maintenance control program